NathanRVance/homelinuxserver/_ramblings/snarky-quips.markdown

 >Religious freedom stems from persecution,
 >And freedom of speech comes from censorship.
 >Political freedom rises against authoritarianism,
->And economic freedom, from the ineptitude of socialism.
+>And economic freedom, from the ineptitude of centralization.
 >Those yearning for power commit these atrocities
 >And so spur freedom for the next generation.
 >But if these wrongs go undone,